ionStici/frontend/react/components-interacting.md.md

 In this object, we can write properties for any default props.

+`defaultProps` must be define before the component is rendered.
+It will not override existing props.

 <br>

 ## **this.state**

 React components will often need dynamic information (information that can change) in order to render.

-There are two ways for a React Component to access dynamic information: `props` and `states`.
+There are two ways for a React Component to access dynamic information: `props` and `state`.

-Besides `props` and `states`, every value in a component should always stay exactly the same.
+Besides `props` and `state`, every value in a component should always stay exactly the same.

 ### **Setting initial state**